 With Varun’s expertise in finance and passion to work in the social landscape, Kunal’s popularity and goodwill, Ketto aims to set the wheels of social change in motion with one click of a button.

-The stories on our blog will help bring our campaigns to life, highlight the emerging role of crowdfunding in the evolving social landscape of India, illuminate the great work of non-governmental organizations in India and abroad, discuss microphilanthropy and talk about social entrepreneurship, among many other things.
+The stories on our blog will help bring our campaigns to life, highlight the emerging role of crowdfunding in India in the evolving social landscape, illuminate the great work of non-governmental organizations in India and abroad, discuss microphilanthropy and talk about social entrepreneurship, among many other things.

 It’s been an incredible two years for Ketto and the journey has just begun, we hope that you’ll join hands with us for a better and brighter future for India.